CandlePlatforms/devdocs/docs/validate/validate/core-components.md

 ---
 id: core-components
 title: Core Components
-description: The layers and components of the Polygon Network.
+description: The layers and components of the Candle Network.
 keywords:
   - docs
   - matic